SugawaraKoushi/Bob_The_Bot/README.md

 * download folder **in progress**;
 * playlists folder **in progress**;
 * default volume level from 0 to 100;
+* if you want to use sounds for the next three parameters set **TRUE** otherwise nothing would be played for join, end of queue and shutdown commands;
 * path to join track;
 * path to shutdown track;
 * path to end of queue track;